10+ NLP Tools You Should Know in 2026

 12. What are NLP annotation tools used for?

-NLP annotation tools are used to label text data for training and evaluation.
-They help tag entities, sentiment, intent, or categories so machine learning models can learn patterns from clean and well-structured datasets.
+NLP annotation tools label text for training and evaluation.
+They help tag entities, sentiment, intent, or categories so NLP technology models can learn patterns from clean datasets, improving accuracy when using natural language processing technologies.

 13. Are open-source NLP Tools reliable for real projects?